tpoisot/DataSharingPaper/DataSharing-MS.md

 citations.
 Data are all we care about.
 They make our papers possible.
 They bring answers to our questions, and much better, questions to our answers.
 After serving us so well, they deserve better than to be *archived*.

+Making data sharing the rule rather than the expection should be encouraged.
+Yet it does not mean that we should look down on the generation of new data.
+**Continue this §**.

 **Acknowledgments**:
 We thank Karthik Ram for offering us the opportunity to write this paper, and